Hastert rule

-The Hastert Rule, also known as the "majority of the majority" rule, is an informal governing principle used in the United States by Republican Speakers of the House of Representatives since the mid-1990s to maintain their speakerships and limit the power of the minority party to bring bills up for a vote on the floor of the House.
-Under the doctrine, the Speaker will not allow a floor vote on a bill unless a majority of the majority party supports the bill.
+The Hastert rule, also known as the "majority of the majority" rule, is an informal governing principle used in the United States by Republican Speakers of the House of Representatives since the mid-1990s to maintain their speakerships and limit the power of the minority party to bring bills up for a vote on the floor of the House.
+Under the doctrine, the speaker will not allow a floor vote on a bill unless a majority of the majority party supports the bill.

-Under House rules, the Speaker schedules floor votes on pending legislation.
-The Hastert Rule says that the Speaker will not schedule a floor vote on any bill that does not have majority support within their party—even if the majority of the members of the House would vote to pass it.
+The Speaker usually has de facto control over floor votes on pending legislation (via the United States House Committee on Rules).
+The Hastert rule says that the speaker will not allow a floor vote on any bill that does not have majority support within their party—even if the majority of the members of the House would vote to pass it.
 The rule keeps the minority party from passing bills with the assistance of a minority of majority party members.
-In the House, 218 votes are needed to pass a bill; if 200 Democrats are the minority and 235 Republicans are the majority, the Hastert Rule would not allow 200 Democrats and 100 Republicans together to pass a bill, because 100 Republican votes is short of a majority of the majority party, so the Speaker would not allow a vote to take place.
+In the House, 218 votes are needed to pass a bill; if 200 Democrats are the minority and 235 Republicans are the majority, the Hastert rule would not allow 200 Democrats and 100 Republicans together to pass a bill, because 100 Republican votes is short of a majority of the majority party, so the speaker would not allow a vote to take place.

-The Hastert Rule is an informal rule and the Speaker is not bound by it; they may break it at their discretion.
-Speakers have at times broken the Hastert Rule and allowed votes to be scheduled on legislation that lacked majority support within the Speaker's own party.
-Dennis Hastert alleged the rule as being "kind of a misnomer" in that it "never really existed" as a rule.
+The Hastert rule is an informal rule and the speaker is not bound by it; they may break it at their discretion.
+Speakers have at times broken the Hastert rule and allowed votes to be scheduled on legislation that lacked majority support within the Speaker's own party.
+Dennis Hastert alleged the rule was "kind of a misnomer" in that it "never really existed" as a rule.

 Origins

-The Hastert Rule's introduction is credited to former House Speaker Dennis Hastert; however, Newt Gingrich, who directly preceded Hastert as Speaker (1995–1999), followed the same rule.
+The Hastert rule's introduction is credited to former House speaker Dennis Hastert; however, Newt Gingrich, who directly preceded Hastert as speaker (1995–1999), followed the same rule.
 The notion of the rule arose out of a debate in 2006 over whether Hastert should bring an immigration reform bill to the House floor after it had been passed by the Senate.
-“It was pretty obvious at that point that it didn’t have the votes to move it out, especially in the Judiciary Committee,” he said later.
-“It was pretty well stacked with people who weren’t willing to move.”
+"It was pretty obvious at that point that it didn't have the votes to move it out, especially in the Judiciary Committee," he said later.
+"It was pretty well stacked with people who weren't willing to move."